Asafmazar/website/content/authors/admin/_index.md

 role: Behavioral Scientist

 # Organizations/Affiliations
-organizations:
+#organizations:
-- name: Postdoctoral Research Fellow, The Wharton School, University of Pennsylvania
+#- name: Postdoctoral Research Fellow, The Wharton School, University of Pennsylvania
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Asaf Mazar is a Behavioral Scientist and Postdoctoral Research Fellow at The Wharton School, University of Pennsylvania.
+bio: Asaf Mazar is a Behavioral Scientist.
 He studies how people form desirable habits, and how they can disrupt undesirable ones.

 interests:
 - Habits